henrietta-k/adapt-learning-wiki/Setting-up-your-development-environment.md

 $ adapt create course
 ```

-This will ask you to confirm the name of the course and the branch to download.
-You can change the name of the course if you want, but you should accept the default setting for which branch (MASTER) to use.
+This will ask you to confirm four things:

+1. type: accept the default (course)
+1. name: change this if you want (or accept the default, you can always change it later if you need)
+1. branch: accept the default (master)
+1. create now?: accept the default (y)

 A directory with the course name will be created and all the Adapt framework files will be downloaded into it.